adkala/proteomic_analysis/README.md

 ## What is it?

-This tool was created for use at JBEI laboratories to automate proteomic analysis.
+This tool was created for use by Deepika Awasthi's team at JBEI laboratories to automate proteomic analysis.
 It is a simple script that provides fold change values and p-values in an Excel sheet, and volcano plot figures.

 ## How to use